Eye Disease Education

 What causes cataracts?

-There are many causes of cataract formation including trauma inflammations and some medications.
+There are many causes of cataract formation including trauma, inflammation, and some medications.
 The most common cause of cataracts however is the natural aging process.
 Although cataracts can occur at any age, including childhood, the incidence of cataracts increases with advancing age.
-Most individuals over the age of 65 will start to develop some degree of cataract formation.
+All individuals over the age of 65 will start to develop some degree of cataract formation.

 What can be done about cataracts?

-As long as your vision allows you to perform your normal daily activities, nothing need be done about a cataract.
+As long as your vision allows you to perform your normal daily activities, nothing needs to be done about a cataract.
 You should see your doctor to obtain the best possible glasses correction of your vision.
-However, when your cataract progresses and the resulting blurred vision impairs your daily activities such as reading and driving, the only definitive treatment is cataract surgery.
+However, when your cataract progresses and the resulting blurred vision impairs your daily activities, the only definitive treatment is cataract surgery.

 How are cataracts surgically removed?

-A small incision (about 3 millimeters) is made in the side of the eye allow the use of an ultrasonic instrument to emulsify and aspirate the hard center of the cataract.
+A small incision (less than 3 millimeters) is made in the side of the eye which allows the use of an ultrasonic instrument to emulsify and aspirate the hard center of the cataract.
 Then an acrylic or silicone lens is folded and implanted into eye to restore natural vision.
-The incision then heals with a single suture or in some cases without a suture.
+The incision then heals without sutures or in rare cases a single suture.

 What restrictions are there after cataract surgery?

 There are few restrictions after most cataract operations.
-It is usually recommended that you avoid dirty environments and strenuous physical activities for a couple of weeks.
-You may resume most activities including deskwork and driving within a few days.
+It is usually recommended that you avoid dirty environments and strenuous physical activities for around a week.
+You may resume most activities including deskwork and driving within a day or two in most cases.

 Are there any risks involved with cataract surgery?